 As you embark on your writing journey, always keep your young audience in mind.
 Embrace simplicity and clarity, allowing their imaginations to flourish without unnecessary word clutter.
 Let each word on the page serve a purpose, creating a seamless flow that keeps readers engaged from beginning to end.
 Remember, less is often more when it comes to children's books.

 So, pick up your pen or sit at your keyboard with confidence.
 Craft stories that spark wonder, ignite curiosity and leave a lasting impact.
-By mastering the art of avoiding unnecessary words, you can create children's books that will be cherished, read, and loved by generations to come.
+You can create children's books that will be cherished, read, and loved by generations to come by mastering the art of avoiding unnecessary words.
 Happy writing, and may your stories bring joy to the hearts of young readers around the world!